w3c/wcag3/guidelines/groups/user-control/content-changes/change-of-content-notified.md

 type: foundational
 ---

-Meaningful changes in visual :term[content] are conveyed programmatically.
+Meaningful changes in visual :term[content] are conveyed :term[programmatically].

 :::applies-when
 - The changes appear before the user’s current position in reader order.